Multiplicative dependence of rational values modulo approximate finitely generated groups: Proofs of the main results

-Now, we fix such an element $\beta$.
-It remains to show that there are only finitely many $\alpha \in K$ such that $f^{(m)}(\alpha) = \beta$ for some integer $m \ge 0$.
+So, for proving the desired result, it suffices to fix such an element $\beta$ and show that there are only finitely many $\alpha \in K$ such that $f^{(m)}(\alpha) = \beta$ for some integer $m \ge 0$.
 Indeed, this follows directly from \cite[Lemma 2.3]{BOSS} and the well-known fact that $f$ has only finitely many preperiodic points lying in $K$.